JDongian/python-jamo/README.md

 python-jamo
 ===========

-Python Hangul syllable decomposition and sythesis library for working with jamo.
+python-jamo is a Python Hangul syllable decomposition and sythesis library for working with Hangul characters and jamo (U+11xx).

 Currently in pre-alpha, only modern Hangul is supported (no U+317x, ㆀ, ㆄ, or other archaic stuff).